Sanctuary Cohorts 2017

 A. We strongly encourage all Core Team members to attend all six of the monthly Cohort gatherings.
 We also understand that sometimes things come up.
 As a general guideline, if you know up front that one of your potential Core Team members will miss more than one or two of the monthly gatherings, consider finding someone else for that spot on your team.

-Q. Portland is too far away for us.
+Q. Portland and Washington County are too far away for us.
 Will IMIrJ be offering the Cohort in other parts of the state?

 A. IMIrJ is currently assessing the need for and our capacity to actively accompany and support faith communities engaging in immigrant justice and sanctuary work in other regions of the state.
 If you are interested, please contact us at sanctuarycohort [at] gmail.com so we can explore the options together!